What to Pack For Ireland – a Lucky Packing Guide

 You can never go wrong packing jeans for Ireland.
 In fact, I recommend packing at least two pairs if you are planning a 7 day or more trip.
 You can wear them around town during the day or night, for tours and dinner.
 In addition, they will always provide some warmth during the constant cold weather.

 Ireland is full of beautiful places to hike, so if you are an avid nature lover or hiker, a pair of hiking boots is essential to wear in Ireland.
 Furthermore, just like the hiking pants, it is also a good idea to pack a light pair of hiking boots for the common, muddy terrain.
 Or if you plan to enjoy some outdoor activities at a resort or castle hotel.

 Everyday sneakers should definitely be packed for Ireland.
 The cobblestone roads are not easy to walk in, so comfortable sneakers are recommended.
-My sister and I both love the Adidas Cloudfoam Advantage Clean Sneaker.
+As a woman, I definitely enjoy comfortable and stylish walking shoes for traveling.
+So the shoes my sister and I both love are the Adidas Cloudfoam Advantage Clean Sneaker.
 In addition to looking stylish and clean, they also have cloudfoam cushion.
 So no matter how long we walk, our feet feel like they are always walking on clouds.